turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 Now that we've discussed the difference between Mocha and Chai, let's look at a test from top to bottom.

-There are three crucial pieces of a test:
+There are four crucial pieces of a test:
 1. Setup
 2. Pre-Assertion
 2. Execution